 Redox seeks to continue to diversify and grow its supplier base across multiple jurisdictions in order to limit the Group's overall exposure to individual suppliers and geographical locations.

 The product management team actively works to ensure the business has multiple alternate suppliers identified and approved for many of its key product groups.

-may change adversely
+The competitive landscape may change adversely